New Billionaires Set to Join Dangote, Others as FG Begins Screening Bidders for 2024 Oil Block

 ”Finally, the winner of a block will be presented for ministerial approval and thereafter contract negotiation,” the commission explained.

-FG speaks on selling shell’s asset to another oil firm
+FG speaks on selling Shell’s asset to another oil firm

-Legit.ng reported that The Nigerian government, via the Nigerian Upstream Petroleum Regulatory Authority (NUPRC), has rejected the proposed $1.3 billion sale of onshore oilfields to the Renaissance Group, citing the buyer’s lack of capacity to manage the assets.
+Legit.ng reported that The Nigerian government, via the Nigerian Upstream Petroleum Regulatory Authority (NUPRC), had rejected the proposed $1.3 billion sale of onshore oilfields to the Renaissance Group, citing the buyer’s lack of capacity to manage the assets.

 The asset owner, Shell, disclosed that it was furnishing the regulator with the required information.